yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 **Important Note:** This time, you have to start a new Xcode project from scratch.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

-In addition, your submission directory should contain your design explanation design.txt, a module dependency diagram `module-dependency-diagram.png` and a README file where you specify which implementation files contain your code.
+In addition, your submission directory should contain your design explanation `design.txt`, a module dependency diagram `mdd.png` and a README file where you specify which implementation files contain your code.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **“Problem Set 5: Putting It All Together”**.